Call-for-Code/Solution-Starter-Kit-Disasters-2020/README.md

 ### 2. Generate an API Key from the HERE Developer Portal

-The application makes use of the HERE Location Services for maps, searching, and routing.
+The application uses the HERE Location Services for maps, searching, and routing.

 To access these services an API Key is required.
 Follow the instructions outlined in the [HERE Developer Portal](https://developer.here.com/ref/IBM_starterkit_Disasters2020?create=Freemium-Basic) to [generate an API Key](https://developer.here.com/documentation/authentication/dev_guide/topics/api-key-credentials.html).

 ### 3. Run the server